Research > Overview

 Our talented faculty is competitive on a national scale in obtaining research funds, allowing faculty members and students to participate in a variety of national and international projects.
 For example, DMS faculty are involved in research projects sponsored by the National Science Foundation, the Ocean Drilling Program, the Naval Research Laboratory, the National Oceanic and Atmospheric Administration, the Department of Energy, and the Office of Naval Research, among others.

 Projects deal with environments as disparate as the Southern Ocean near Antarctica to the marshes of coastal MS, LA, and TX.
 DMS faculty includes a past winner of the American Geophysical Union's Sverdrup Prize and a recent recipient of a U.S. Department of Interior Appreciation Award.
-A recent National Science Foundation research grant to a DMS faculty member has allowed the department to become one of a select number of U.S. academic institutions possessing specialized mass spectrometric equipment for ultra-trace element determinations.
+A recent National Science Foundation research grant to a DMS faculty member has allowed the division to become one of a select number of U.S. academic institutions possessing specialized mass spectrometric equipment for ultra-trace element determinations.

 Special Research Equipment